How I accidentally became a guide to a pro blind skateboarder at Exposure 2024

 I instantly recognized two obstacles Coco was navigating: a.
 His sponsor still had yet to give him his hotel details and b.
 The event organizers still had not given Coco access to the bowl he was expected to skate the next morning.
 This second obstacle was particularly concerning - it is typical for Coco to need to get the lay of the land of a park before being able to skate it with confidence.
 He does this by utilizing all of his other sensory feedback: tapping around the area with his cane, feeling surfaces with his hands and board, and listening for other skaters to hear where obstacles and lips are.
 Without this crucial prep time, he would essentially be skating blind in a much more literal sense than usual.
 After a brief exchange of pleasantries he made it clear to me that he needed to get these things done tonight.

 The good news is my body seems to shift into crisis mode under such circumstances.
 After maybe 10 minutes of waiting for the Etnies rep to come back with hotel details, I realized we were running short on time and needed to get moving.
-I tried calling out his name and subtly gesturing towards Coco, which he wasn't receptive to, perhaps because I was still just some random person to him.
-Then I suggested, "Hey guys, I see Fred talking to some people over there - why don't we just get within his sight?
+I tried calling out the rep's name and subtly gesturing towards Coco, which he wasn't receptive to, perhaps because I was still just some random person to him.
+Then I suggested, "Hey guys, I see him talking to some people over there - why don't we just get within his sight?
 Maybe he'll come over."
 This worked perfectly, and he walked over to us within seconds to share that crucial information.

 Next goal: get to the bowl so Coco could get oriented.
 We even opted to try reaching the bowl before checking into the hotel.
 The issue was that the competition area was still a construction zone when we arrived - they were still building the halfpipe.
 We were met with noticeable frustration from the crew working the event, as we had become a safety concern.
 They basically just said, "This is a construction zone, you can't be here, and the bowl is wet right now anyway."
 Coco immediately expressed intense anxiety about how he was possibly supposed to skate the bowl the next morning.